open-life-science/open-life-science.github.io/_posts/2024-07-12-RSE-AUNZ-joins-OLS.md

 If you want to join the community, sign-up to the [Google Groups mailing list](https://groups.google.com/forum/#!forum/rse-nz-au/join).

-## RSE Asia Australia
+## RSE Asia Australia Unconference

-One of the major reasons that RSE-AUNZ wanted to get fiscal sponsorship from OLS was because of the flagship event with RSE Asia, [Research Software Engineer Asia Australia](https://rseaa org).

-This online event occurs every September and is attended by RSEs from many different research domains, all who work in some capacity with research software.
+A major driver for RSE-AUNZ seeking fiscal sponsorship from OLS was the flagship event - [Research Software Engineer Asia Australia Unconference](https://rseaa.org), organised jointly with RSE Asia.
+This online event occurs every September and is attended by RSEs from many different research domains, all of whom work in some capacity with research software.

-Without support of OLS they would not have been able to run this event, due to both associations being at the start of their organisational journey.
+OLS support was crucial to run this event, since neither RSE associations have the necessary infrastructure to make financial transactions *necessary* for organising the Unconference.

 ## Fiscal Sponsorship with OLS